bjclark13/JavaScriptBootcamp_Oct2023_AH/lesson-plans/day-3-oct-5.md

 # Lesson Plan
-6:30 - 7     Any questions on the lab
-7 - 7:30     Responsive / Flexbox
+6:30 - 7     Would you rather live in the ocean or on the moon?
+Any questions on the lab 7 - 7:30     Responsive / Flexbox
 7:30 - 7:45  Break
 7:45 - 8     Forms